Modified racing: History

 A typical early "modified stock car" was, as its name implies, generally a stock automobile, with the glass removed, a roll cage installed, and a souped-up motor.
 NASCAR began by organizing the modifieds, and ran its first race in Daytona Beach in February 1948 at the beach road course.
 (In June 1949, NASCAR organized its first "strictly stock" later model car race at Charlotte, North Carolina, which evolved into its well known premiere division.)

+In the early years, most cars just had modified engines.
 What started out as minor modifications to the cars became visibly apparent as the bodies were channeled and lowered.
-The car builders started mixing and matching components from different car makers.
-Some modified classes are no longer based on any current production vehicles.
-Modified racing remained popular, particularly on the east coast, and grew away from "strictly stock" or "Late Models" and became akin to both stock cars and open-wheel cars.
-Until the early 1970s, drivers typically competed on both dirt and asphalt surfaces with the same car.
+It became known for technical advancements and innovation, as car builders started mixing and matching components from different car makers.
+Modified racing remained popular, particularly on the east coast, and until the early 1970s, drivers typically competed on both dirt and asphalt surfaces with the same car.

-Modified cars resemble a hybrid of open wheel cars and stock cars.
-The rear wheels are covered by fenders but the front wheels and engine are left exposed.
-There are sanctioning bodies that control the rules for this class at most tracks.
-Each sanctioning body has their own set of guidelines provided in an annual rule book and their own registration fees.
+Modified cars resemble a hybrid of open-wheel cars and full-fendered stock cars, as the rear wheels are covered by fenders but the front wheels and engine are left exposed.
+The class might more accurately be referred to as Open Wheel Modifieds to better distinguish it from both "strictly stock" and other full-fendered race cars that are highly modified (late models).
+Most modified classes are no longer based on any current production vehicles, and each sanctioning body has their own set of guidelines provided in an annual rule book and their own registration fees.